icgrp/ese532_handouts/_sources/hw4/walk_through.md

 Read [Introducing Neon for Armv8-a](https://developer.arm.com/architectures/instruction-sets/simd-isas/neon/neon-programmers-guide-for-armv8-a/introducing-neon-for-armv8-a/single-page) and answer the following questions.
 We have given you the answers, however make sure you do the reading!
-Knowing where to look in a programmer's guide is a skill by itself and we want to learn it now than later.
+Knowing where to look in a programmer's guide is a skill by itself and we want to learn it now rather than later.
 ```{admonition} 1.
 Give an example of a SISD instruction.
 :class: dropdown
 `add r0, r5`